01 of 02

 How to Pack Your Suitcase?

-- Consider bringing clothes for warm weather; you should have ample opportunities to laze around outside.
+Consider bringing lighter clothes such as t-shirts and skirts for warm weather; you should have ample opportunities to laze around outside, enjoying a spontaneous picnic by the Seine or hopping in a rowboat at the Bois de Boulogne.